nandral/apollo-graphql-sql-mongo-rest/README.md

 # apollo-graphql-sql-mongo-rest

 GraphQL server that connects to multiple backends: a SQL database, a MongoDB database and a REST endpoint.

 ## Demo

 #### https://apollo-graphql-sql-mongo-rest.herokuapp.com/graphiql

+#### Query

 When you paste below GraphQL query on the left side of the page: